 Be clear on your expectations and responsibilities

-There are a variety of ways you might work as a remote developer with clients, including:
+There are a variety of ways to work remotely, including:

 - One-to-one, where you’re working for a single person.

 - A company that has many remote contractors.
 (Check out the five best companies to work for remotely.)

 - A company where you are the only remote worker and everyone else is on-site.

 - You’re partly working remotely and partly on-site (this is probably the most common arrangement at the moment, given the realities of the Covid-19 lockdown)

 However, whichever of these arrangements you pursue, you should ensure that you and your client (or employer) have an up-front and fair understanding of work expectionas.
 After all, just because you’re not in a traditional working arrangement does not mean you should be treated any differently from a normal, on-site employee.

 And so it is important to enforce reasonable boundaries upfront – for example, stipulating that you won’t work at inappropriate times like after 8pm or before 6am, or over weekends, without a previous agreement on overtime or other remuneration (just like you would in a formal workplace).